 Minor Design Revisions:

 A minor revision is the slight adjustment of a concept, think colour tone, the reconfiguration of a couple cabinets or a new light fixture option – basically think of it as anything that makes up less than 20% of your overall concept.
-If we are dealing with a multi room design we also encourage our clients to think about each space and make a list so that we can tackle the revisions in one or two rounds.
-Again decisiveness is key, getting back to your design team with revisions quickly ensures your projects stays fresh in everyone’s mind and keeps your project’s timeline in check.
+If we are dealing with a multi-room design, we also encourage our clients to think about each space and make a list so that we can tackle the revisions in one or two rounds.
+Again decisiveness is key; getting back to your design team with revisions quickly ensures your project stays fresh in everyone’s mind and keeps your project’s timeline in check.

 Major Design Revisions:

 Although it might be clear, let’s touch on what constitutes a major revision.
 A major revision is anything that really goes from tweaking a concept to a full redesign.
 Let’s say we had an engineer do drawings for an open concept.
-Now you want to scrap that and open up other load bearing walls, well we will need the engineer to do a second site visit and provide a second set of engineered drawings which will add additional fees and then the design team will need to reconsider all other aspects to make this new space work.
+Now you want to scrap that and open up other load-bearing walls, well we will need the engineer to do a second site visit and provide a second set of engineered drawings, which will add additional fees.
+After this, the design team will need to reconsider all other aspects to make this new space work.
 Let’s consider another example – a client said they loved green and blue, but now want all creams, terracotta and wood tones.
 In this case we really need to rethink every suggestion we made and start fresh.
 It can not be expected that we will spend an additional week (or six) sourcing, budgeting and drawing up plans because the client wants to see a completely different idea the the original one that was communicated at the expense of the design team.

 What do you do if you are a client who needs to see a lot of options or multiple concepts?